 - Antioxidant-rich fruits and veggies

-- Chelated minerals for better nutrient absorbtion
+- Chelated minerals for better nutrient absorption

 Victor Performance Formula Dry Dog Food features high levels of protein and energy with only 35% total carbohydrates, making it an excellent choice for young, growing and highly active dogs.
-Multiple protein sources from beef, pork and chicken meals provide excellent amino acid balance, supporting muscle development and maintenance and infusing natural flavor in this nutritious food.
-Balanced levels of Omega 3 and 6 fatty acids support healthy skin and a glossy coat, and glucosamine and chondroitin promote long term joint health.
-Like all other Victor foods, Performance Formula is free of corn, wheat, soy and gluten.
+Multiple protein sources from beef, pork, and chicken meals provide excellent amino acid balance, supporting muscle development and maintenance and infusing natural flavor in this nutritious food.
+Balanced levels of Omega 3 and 6 fatty acids support healthy skin and a glossy coat, and glucosamine and chondroitin promote long-term joint health.
+Like all other Victor foods, Performance Formula is free of corn, wheat, soy, and gluten.

 - 83% of the protein in this recipe comes from meat and poultry